 the Canadian Institute of Chartered Accountants.
 She is also giving of her time

 and talents to her community having worked with the YMCA and the United Way campaigns.

-her first exhibition in 1960.
+artist had her 1st exhibition in 1960.
 She went to New York City with her

 Her artistic works covered a multitude of media from canvas, quilting,